languagetool-org/languagetool-org.github.io/developing-robust-rules.md

 Making a greedy rule set, testing it against the corpus collection and saving the results is always a great idea.
-Later you can compare if the fine tuned rule matched all the cases in such corpus.
+Later you can compare if the fine-tuned rule matched all the cases in such a corpus.

 > For example, if you want to implement the *"All to gather"* rule (*"All together"*) in a first stage you can make a rule with the tokens